A.) About the ACRF

-Since our inception in 1984, the Australian Cancer Research Foundation has provided more than $100 million in research grants.
-These grants are awarded based on the recommendations of a Medical Research Advisory Committee of Australian and US cancer scientists, chaired by co-creator of the cervical cancer vaccine, Professor Ian Frazer AC.
+Since our inception in 1984, the Australian Cancer Research Foundation has provided more than $135 million in research grants.
+These grants are awarded based on the recommendations of a Medical Research Advisory Committee of Australian and international cancer scientists.

 What research does the ACRF fund?

 The Australian Cancer Research Foundation provides funding exclusively for research equipment and infrastructure.
 We do not fund research hours, patient support, or education.